nondejus/abra/README.md

 Building on Windows requires the *MinGW* compiler, and `make` from *MSYS* **(not mingw32-make)**.

-The same procedure applies as on *NIX: `clone` Abra, run `make` in the project root directory.
+The same procedure applies as on *NIX: `clone` abra, run `make` in the project root directory.

 The resulting binary **'abra.exe'** will be located in the project root directory.

 ## Usage

 ```
-Abra - Send a magic packet.
+abra - Send a magic packet.

 Usage:
   abra [-hvI] [-i ip-address] [-p port] mac-address